John Carteret, 2nd Earl Granville: Origins

-He was the son and heir of George Carteret, 1st Baron Carteret (1667–1695), by his wife Lady Grace Granville (c.
+He was the son and heir of George Carteret, 1st Baron Carteret (1667–1695) by his wife, Lady Grace Granville (c.
 1677–1744), suo jure 1st Countess Granville, 3rd daughter of John Granville, 1st Earl of Bath (1628–1701) of Stowe House in the parish of Kilkhampton in Cornwall.
-The progeny of this marriage, Barons Carteret, Earls Granville, and Marquesses of Bath (Thynne), were co-heirs to her childless nephew William Granville, 3rd Earl of Bath (1692–1711).
-The family of Carteret was settled in the Channel Islands, and was of Norman descent.
+The progeny of the marriage, Barons Carteret, Earls Granville, and Marquesses of Bath (Thynne), were co-heirs to her childless nephew William Granville, 3rd Earl of Bath (1692–1711).
+The family of Carteret was settled in the Channel Islands and was of Norman descent.

 Early life

 John Carteret was educated at Westminster School, and at Christ Church, Oxford.
 Jonathan Swift said that "with a singularity scarce to be justified he carried away more Greek, Latin and philosophy than properly became a person of his rank".
-Throughout his life, Carteret not only showed a keen love of the classics, but also a taste for and knowledge of modern languages and literature.
-He was almost the only English nobleman of his time who spoke German, which allowed him to talk with and gain the trust of King George I, who spoke no English.
-Walter Harte, the author of the Life of Gustavus Adolphus, acknowledged the aid which Carteret had given him.
+Throughout his life, Carteret showed not only a keen love of the classics, but also a taste for and knowledge of modern languages and literature.
+He was almost the only English nobleman of his time who spoke German, which allowed him to talk with and gain the trust of King George I, who spoke little English.
+Walter Harte, the author of the Life of Gustavus Adolphus, acknowledged the aid that Carteret had given him.

-On 17 October 1710 Carteret married Lady Frances Worsley at Longleat House.
-She was the granddaughter of the first Viscount Weymouth.
+On 17 October 1710 at Longleat House, Carteret married Frances Worsley, daughter of Sir Robert Worsley, 4th Baronet and Frances Thynne, Lady Worsley.
+She was the granddaughter of the 1st Viscount Weymouth.
 One of their daughters, Georgiana Caroline Carteret Spencer, became the grandmother of Georgiana, Duchess of Devonshire.

 Upon reaching his majority of 21, Lord Carteret took his seat in the House of Lords on 25 May 1711.
-Although his family, on both sides, had been devoted to the Jacobite cause, Carteret was a steady adherent of the Hanoverian dynasty which supplanted them.
-He was a friend of the Whig leaders Stanhope and Charles Spencer, 3rd Earl of Sunderland and supported the passing of the Septennial Act.
+Although his family, on both sides, had been devoted to the Jacobite cause, Carteret was a steady adherent of the Hanoverian dynasty that supplanted it.
+He was a friend of the Whig leaders Stanhope and Charles Spencer, 3rd Earl of Sunderland, and supported the passing of the Septennial Act.

 Diplomat

 Carteret's interests were in foreign, not domestic, policy.
 His serious work in public life began with his appointment, early in 1719, as Ambassador to Sweden.
 During this and the following year he was employed in saving Sweden from the attacks of Peter the Great, and in arranging the pacification of the north.
 His efforts were finally successful.

-During this period of diplomatic work he acquired an exceptional knowledge of the affairs of Europe, and in particular of Germany, and displayed great tact and temper in dealing with the Swedish senate, with Queen Ulrica, with King Frederik IV of Denmark and King Friedrich Wilhelm I of Prussia.
-But he was not qualified to hold his own in the intrigues of Court and Parliament in London.
+During this period of diplomatic work he acquired an exceptional knowledge of the affairs of Europe, and in particular of Germany, and displayed great tact and temper in dealing with the Swedish Riksdag, Ulrike Eleonora of Sweden, Frederick IV of Denmark and Friedrich Wilhelm I of Prussia.
+However, he was not qualified to hold his own in the intrigues of Court and Parliament in London.
 Appointed as Secretary of State for the Southern Department on his return home, he soon came into conflict with the intrigues of Townshend and Sir Robert Walpole.